54yd/palette/README.md

 - **`common/`**: Reusable UI components, utilities, and global styles.
   - **Components**: UI elements like `DropZone`.
   - **Utilities**: Helper functions and hooks like `fileCreator` and `useIsMounted`.

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## 📧 Contact

-For any inquiries or issues, please contact the project maintainer at [email@example.com].